 To protect the check in transit, many companies try a few tricks.
 Some wrap the check in several pieces of paper to hide it.
 Others track the check in transit.
 The problem is these safety measures aren’t all that effective.

-If your organization continues to count on paper checks as the primary vendor payment method, fraud is likely in your foreseeable future.
+If your organization continues to count on paper checks as the primary vendor payment method, accounts payable fraud is likely in your foreseeable future.
 Paper payments and invoices are the leading causes of fraud for the finance department.

 The catch is paper checks can easily be replicated.
-Recent reports from AFP show that payment fraud is at an all-time high.
+Recent reports show that payment fraud is at an all-time high.
 Seventy-eight percent of organizations were targeted in 2017, up four percent from 2016.
 The report also shows that checks are still fraudsters’ top target, with 74% of businesses reporting that check payments were targeted for fraud.
 To fight fraud, organizations are relying on two weapons—Positive Pay and internal processes.

 As fraudsters become more hip to a finance department’s payment processes, they’ll find new ways to attack.
 The only way to truly reduce fraud risks is to eliminate paper checks and manual processes.
 And to that end, most companies turn to AP automation.